 Service Analysis System (SAS)

-We use ArcMap and ArcGIS Pro to analyze and map both the service and market aspects of the planning process.
-We leverage demographic and survey data to identify travel demands and transit markets, mapping and analyzing where people live, where people work, and where they need to travel.
+We use Esri and Google products to analyze and map the service and market aspects of the planning process, including ArcMap and ArcGIS Pro.
+We leverage demographic and survey data to identify travel demands and transit markets, mapping and analyzing where people live, where people work, and where they want to travel.
 Mapping service data, like transit boardings and alightings, passenger load, productivity, frequency, trips, and travel patterns, provides insight into the effectiveness of existing transit service.
-These geospatial analyses are essential, as they contribute to our development of service and infrastructure recommendations, highlight potential areas that would benefit from transit-oriented development (TOD), as well as inform social equity evaluations.
+These geospatial analyses are essential, as they contribute to our development of service and infrastructure recommendations, highlight potential areas that would benefit from Transit-oriented development (TOD), as well as inform social equity evaluations.

-TMD also has the capability to perform complex geospatial analysis using our ArcGIS Network and Spatial Analyst extensions.
+TMD performs complex geospatial analysis, such as using our ArcGIS Network and Spatial Analyst extensions.
 We can analyze and evaluate access to transit for pedestrians and cyclists, access by key demographic groups, origin and destination routing, stop spacing, and ridership density.
-We not only have the tools to perform advanced geospatial analysis of transit systems and environments, but also the knowledge and experience to effectively visualize the technical outputs so they are visually appealing and understandable to any audience.
+We not only have the tools to perform advanced geospatial analysis of transit systems and environments but also the knowledge and experience to effectively visualize the technical outputs so they are visually appealing and understandable to any audience.

 Tableau